How Adams Web Searcher Works

 - Read & report

-- After you approve, Claude retrieves each document's indexed text, reads it, and
+- After you approve, Claude reads each document and produces a plain-language

 At any checkpoint you can reply with a